This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Azure offers a “Premium” HSM product as a part of Azure Key Vault.

 I haven’t used Azure before this.
 It looks a lot like Amazon AWS — wayyy too many services with wayyyy too much config and wayyyyy too much admin.
-(People now have full time jobs specializing and getting certified in these platforms!)
+People now have full time jobs specializing and getting certified in these platforms!
+Which says a lot about their UX.

-It’s currently $5/mo.
+It’s currently $5/mo per cert.
 They sometimes have promotions going on that offer free service for a year, etc.

 Note your key vault name